 As a result, it’s really important that us mums educate ourselves on what foods to avoid.
-That’s why we have created the NEW Kids Lunch Box Book.
+That’s why we have created the Kids Lunch Box Book.

 The second edition of the Kids Lunch Boxes Cookbook is a HUGE hardcopy book with over 130 recipes and ideas for your little ones and is a MUST have if you make lunch boxes – or if you want to get your kids eating healthier foods.

-In the meantime, here are eight lunch box snacks to avoid.
+In the meantime, here are 8 lunch box snacks to avoid

 1. Packaged fruit juice and poppers